json-api/json-api/format/index.md

 ## URLs <a href="#urls" id="urls" class="headerlink"></a>

+### Reference Document <a href="#urls-reference-document" id="urls-reference-document" class="headerlink"></a>

+When determining an API's URL structure, it is helpful to consider that all of its resources exist in a single "reference document" in which each resource is addressable at a unique path.
+Resources are grouped by type at the top level of this document.
+Individual resources are keyed by ID within these typed collections.
+Attributes and links within individual resources are uniquely addressable according to the resource object structure described above.

+This concept of a reference document is used to determine appropriate URLs for resources as well as their relationships.
+It is important to understand that this reference document differs slightly in structure from documents used to transport resources due to different goals and constraints.
+For instance, resource collections are represented as sets instead of arrays because members must be addressable by ID instead of by order.

+### URLs for Resource Collections <a href="#urls-resource-collections" id="urls-resource-collections" class="headerlink"></a>

 The URL for a collection of resources **SHOULD** be formed from the resource type.